Born in London, lives and works in Vienna.

 Brishty Alam’s works are invested with a magical, shape-shifting quality.
 They adapt to, resist and converse with their environments, and when brought together, they unfold their many aspects in gregarious and often surprising ways.

 She works with slippages between scientific models such as chemical structure and natural history specimens, and what we might call social, cultural, political or economic processes.
-Themes such as migration (as seen in fish) and value systems (cultural, social, material, aesthetic) are the basis of her work, which finds expression in sculpture, installation, video and drawing.
+Themes such as migration and value systems (material, aesthetic) permeate her work, which finds expression in sculpture, video and drawing.

-She graduated from the Academy of Fine Arts Vienna, with a year in HFBK Hamburg, and completed her degree in Natural Sciences from the University of Cambridge.
-She has taught at the University of Applied Arts since 2014, as well as the University of Arts Linz (2022–2023).
+Brishty graduated from the Academy of Fine Arts Vienna, with a year in HFBK Hamburg, and completed her degree in Natural Sciences from the University of Cambridge.
+She has taught at the University of Applied Arts Vienna since 2014, where she is currently doing research at the department of Transcultural Studies, and also lectured at Sculpture & Transmediale Space, University of Arts Linz (2022–2023).